-Advanced Persistent Bots (APBs) plague websites with malicious activity such as:
+Evasive Bad Bots (EBBs) plague websites with malicious activity such as:

-- account takeover attacks, i.e. a type of identity theft where a bad actor gains unauthorised access to an account belonging to someone else.
+- Account takeover attacks, i.e. a type of identity theft where a bad actor gains unauthorised access to an account belonging to someone else.
 In 2021, account takeover fraud increased by 148%.

-APBs often avoid detection by cycling through ranges of IP addresses, tunnelling through anonymous proxies, changing their identities, and mimicking human behavior.
-According to the 2020 edition of Imperva's annual "Bad Bot" report from 2019, bad bot traffic rose to its highest ever percentage of 24.1% of all internet traffic (up 2% from last year).
+EBBs often avoid detection by cycling through ranges of IP addresses, tunnelling through anonymous proxies, changing their identities, and mimicking human behavior.
+According to Imperva's 2022 "Bad Bot" report, bad bot traffic rose to its highest ever percentage of 27.7% of all internet traffic (up 2% from last year).
 According to the report, EBBs make up 65.3% of this total.

 The impact of bots on publishers and advertisers

 Most of the time, good crawlers will declare themselves clearly in the user agent string, which they send to a website when they request a page.
 Here are some examples: